-Clearwater is a fairly built up beach town, but the work from its aquarium inspired a Morgan Freeman Holiday film.
+Clearwater is a fairly built up beach town, but the work from its aquarium inspired a Morgan Freeman film.
 Dolphin winter lost her tail in an accident and the work from the Clearwater Aquarium resulted in a prosthetic tail to help her swim.
-Not only did that work help develop the technology for humans missing limbs but it also connected with and inspired children with illnesses and disabilities.
+Not only did that research fuel the development of technology for humans missing limbs but it also connected with and inspired children with illnesses and disabilities.

 - Top tip: try the grouper sandwiches at Frenchy’s Rockaway Grill.